A Riemannian Alternating Descent Ascent Algorithmic Framework for Nonconvex-Linear Minimax Problems on Riemannian Manifolds: Connections with Existing Algorithms

 Next, we modify RADA-RGD in Algorithm \ref{Algorithm multiBB} by introducing an additional variable $p$, so that the resulting algorithm, which is shown in Algorithm \ref{Algorithm multiBB2}, can be used to solve problem \eqref{prob:Riemannian nonsmooth composite}.
 Here, for simplicity of presentation, we omit the line search procedure in RADA-RGD.

 The key difference between \eqref{RADMM} and Algorithm \ref{Algorithm multiBB2} with $T_k \equiv 1$ is that the latter updates $x$ and $p$ in a symmetric Gauss-Seidel fashion, i.e., $p \to x \to p$.
-Therefore, Algorithm \ref{Algorithm multiBB2} with $T_k \equiv 1$ can be viewed as a Riemannian sGS-ADMM (cf. \cite{chen2017efficient}) for solving the Riemannian nonsmooth composite problem \eqref{prob:Riemannian nonsmooth composite}.
+Therefore, Algorithm \ref{Algorithm multiBB2} with $T_k \equiv 1$ can be viewed as a Riemannian sGS-ADMM (cf. \cite{chen2017efficient,li2016schur,li2019block} for the sGS-ADMM in Euclidean convex settings) for solving the Riemannian nonsmooth composite problem \eqref{prob:Riemannian nonsmooth composite}.
 To the best of our knowledge, this is the first time a Riemannian sGS-type ADMM with a convergence guarantee is proposed.

 Now, let us establish the equivalence between the original RADA-RGD (i.e., Algorithm \ref{Algorithm multiBB}) and its modified version (i.e., Algorithm \ref{Algorithm multiBB2}).